Denise Doring VanBuren: Daughters of the American Revolution

 VanBuren joined the Daughters of the American Revolution through her ancestors, father and son Jacob and Marcus Plattner.
 She has been involved with the DAR in the City of Beacon, New York, then with the New York State organization before her role at a national level.

 As Regent of the Beacon, New York, Melzingah Chapter from 1998 to 2001, VanBuren chaired the Executive Board and was responsible for the stewardship of the 1709 Madam Brett Homestead, the oldest building in Dutchess County.
 She was named New York State's Outstanding Chapter Regent in 1999.
 She led the Melzingah Chapter's efforts to erect a municipal bust in honor of George Washington in Beacon.
 In 2000, she led a hike to the top of Mount Beacon that involved more than 600 people rededicating Melzingah's 1900 monument to Revolutionary War soldiers.

 She served in three State Chairmanships and as State Historian before serving as New York State Regent from 2010 to 2013.
 As State Regent, her theme was "Celebrate the Empire State.
 Excelsior!"

 At the National Society, VanBuren served as Organizing Secretary-General from 2013 to 2016 and First Vice President General from 2016 to 2019.
-She has been Editor in Chief of American Spirit and Daughters since 2004.
+She has been editor-in-chief of American Spirit and Daughtersm from 2004 to 2019.

 VanBuren was installed as the 45th DAR President General in 2019 during the 128th Continental Congress and continued in that role until 2022.
 She chose the theme "Rise and Shine for America" with the goals of "passionate purpose, increased membership and an improved public image."
 During her term the DAR held its first virtual Continental Congress on account of the COVID-19 pandemic.
-In addition, she released the DAR's Continuing Commitment to Equality, in which the DAR "reaffirm[ed] to the membership and the public alike that our organization condemns racism." and stated that "Bias, prejudice and intolerance have no place in the DAR or America."
-In 2022, she placed a historic marker at the grave of Eunice Davis, a multiracial woman and daughter of an American Revolutionary patriot who joined the DAR in 1896.
+In June 2020 the NSDAR's Board of Management released the DAR's Continuing Commitment to Equality, in which the DAR "reaffirm[ed] to the membership and the public alike that our organization condemns racism." and stated that "Bias, prejudice and intolerance have no place in the DAR or America."
+In 2022, she attended the placement ceremony of a historic marker at the grave of Eunice Davis, a multiracial woman and daughter of an American Revolutionary patriot who joined the DAR in 1896.

-She is also a member of the Daughters of Union Veterans of the Civil War, 1861-1865 and the Daughters of the American Colonists.
+She is also a member of the Daughters of Union Veterans of the Civil War, 1861–1865 and the Daughters of the American Colonists.